 This depends on the complexity of the case and how willing parties are to engage and to genuinely want to achieve an outcome.
 Mediation is a process, not a one off, one size fits all solution.
 Mediation is a voluntary process but parties should be prepared to stay in the process until the case is resolved or until the mediator says an impasse has been reached.

 Your MIAM is confidential, but any information given during the mediation process itself must be shared between both parties.
 A mediator cannot hold secrets.
 The mediation process is ‘legally privileged’ which means you cannot use any records of discussion as evidence in Court.

 One of the main principles of family mediation is that it is a voluntary process, which you and your other party enter into freely.
 Family mediation can only work to resolve issues between you and your other party if you both agree to attend.

-However if you intend to make a Court application relating to matters concerning finances associated with divorce or children, it is a requirement that you first of all attend a family mediation information and assessment meeting (MIAM).
+However if you intend to make a Court application relating to matters concerning finances or children, it is a requirement that you first attend a family mediation information and assessment meeting (MIAM), except in certain, defined circumstances.
 This is not a joint family mediation session with your other party but rather an initial one-to-one appointment between you and one of our mediators to give you some information about family mediation and to assess whether or not your case would be suitable for family mediation.
-If you still want to make an application to Court, the mediator will be able to sign the requisite Court form to enable you to make the Court application.
-Unless one of the limited exemption criteria apply then if you apply to Court without having attended at a MIAMS appointment the Court will reject your application.
+If you still want to make an application to Court, the mediator will be able to sign the relevant Court form to enable you to make the Court application.

 Family mediation is most commonly, but not exclusively used to assist you following the breakdown of a relationship.